Razzmee/Ball-tracking-with-color/README.md

 ![demo](https://user-images.githubusercontent.com/29145107/229869880-e8ea7d0f-ca98-4acb-b1fa-1460d10125ae.png)

 All tasks were completed successfully, but there was a slight loss in accuracy during ball detection.
-Therefore, I am to build an object detection model that can more smoothly detect and recognize the balls to improve accuracy.
+Therefore, I am  building an persistent object detection model that can more smoothly detect and recognize the balls to improve accuracy.